Plumsail/forms-docs/SharePoint/installation-sp.rst

 Download designer and start designing forms for SharePoint
 ***********************************************************
 Once you've added your SharePoint license to your Plumsail Account and distributed app across your sites using app catalog, it is time to download Forms Designer and start using it.
-You can download Forms Designer from your Plumsail Account in Forms Section in the |Intro tab|.
+You can |download| from your Plumsail Account in Forms Section in the Intro tab.

 |pic5|

 .. |pic5| image:: /images/startSP/install.png
    :alt: Install Forms Designer

-.. |Intro tab| raw:: html
+.. |download| raw:: html

-   <a href="https://account.plumsail.com/forms/intro" target="_blank">Intro tab</a>
+   <a href="https://account.plumsail.com/forms/intro" target="_blank">download the designer app</a>

-Find more about how to design Modern SharePoint Forms with the designer in :doc:`this article </design-sp>`.
+Find more about :doc:`how to design Modern SharePoint Forms with the designer </design-sp>`.